ptylczynski/local-ddns/README.md

     restart: unless-stopped
 ```

+## Important Notes

+- **Stateless by Design**: All data is stored in memory and will be lost on service restart
+- **Environment Variables**: Tokens must be provided at startup via environment variables
+- **No Persistence**: IP changes made via the API are not persisted across restarts
+- **Development Use**: Primarily designed for development and local network use

 ## Security Considerations

-- Always use HTTPS in production
+- **HTTPS**: Always use HTTPS in production environments
-- Keep your tokens secure and never commit them to version control
+- **Token Security**: Keep tokens secure and never commit them to version control
-- Regularly rotate your tokens
-- Use a reverse proxy with rate limiting in production
+- **Network Security**: Run behind a reverse proxy with authentication in production
+- **Rate Limiting**: Implement rate limiting at the reverse proxy level
+- **Regular Rotation**: Regularly rotate your tokens

 ## License